openhive-network/hivemind/README.md

 To run api tests:

-1. Make sure that current version of `hivemind` is installed,
+1. Make sure that the current version of `hivemind` is installed,
 2. Api tests require that `hivemind` is synced to a node replayed up to `5_000_024` blocks (including mocks).\
-   This means, you should have HAF database replayed up to `5_000_000` mainnet blocks and run the mocking script with:
+   This means, you should have your HAF database replayed up to `5_000_000` mainnet blocks and run the mocking script with:

     ```bash
     $ cd hivemind/scripts/ci/